coxmediagroup/developer-3-skills-test/README.md

 Upon Completion
 ---------------

-Send coxmediagroup a pull request - we won't accept your pull request, but our team will clone your fork and test out your application locally, as well as examine your code.
+Send coxmediagroup a pull request, just to let us know you're finished (we won't actually pull your code).